eolesinski/poliscipy/docs/shapefiles.md

 gdf.head(2)
 ```

 You can then inspect the shapefile shown below.
-A full list of all of the columns inlcuded in the shapefile is shown below.
+A full list of all of the columns included in the shapefile is shown below.

 | STATEFP | NAME          | STUSPS | elec_votes_2024 | defectors  | defector_party | centroid_x | centroid_y | geometry       |
 |---------|---------------|--------|-----------------|------------|----------------|------------|------------|----------------|